Reformation Launches Its First Sneaker Ever–And It’s Fully Recyclable

 Advertisement

 The Harlow sneaker is an entirely closed loop.
 This means that when the shoe is no longer capable of functioning as proper footwear, the remaining parts and pieces can be recycled and used to make a brand-new sneaker.
-Yes, you heard that right!
-It's 100% recyclable.

 Ref isn't completely new to the world of fashion recycling.
 The brand has been reusing clothing since 2015, but this is the first time it's used old Reformation products to make new ones.
-All of these focused and intentional sustainable efforts are part of the company's goal to become a certified climate-neutral company by 2025.
+All of these focused and intentionally sustainable efforts are part of the company's goal to become a certified climate-neutral company by 2025.

 The Harlow is crafted in Brazil from soft cow leather that's tanned without using chrome or other harmful metals, which can pollute local water supplies and contribute to soil erosion.
 From a styling perspective, these versatile white sneakers pair well with a wide variety of outfits.
-If you want to go casual but clean in anything from jeans and a crop top to a summer-weight suit to a flowing dress, these kicks might easily become your summer go-tos.
+If you want to go casual but clean in anything from jeans and a crop top to a summer-weight suit to a flowing dress, these kicks will easily become your summer go-tos.

 If these trainers are piquing your interest, it may be smart to act quickly.
-Upon launching in mid-May, a few colorways have already sold out.
+After launching in mid-May, a few colorways quickly already sold out.
 However, some of our favorite color-accent options like Lawn Green and Avocado Swirl are almost fully in stock in women’s sizes 5-11.
-The Harlow is available for pre-order on the Reformation website now.
+For out-of-stock options, you can also add your name to a waitlist.
+For in-stock options, the Harlow is available to order on the Reformation website now.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.